ZcashFoundation/zebra/book/src/dev/rfcs/0009-zebra-client.md

     - initial release could support mandatory sweeps, and future releases could support legacy keys

 - split `Client` component into subprocess
-    - this helps somewhat but the benefit is reduced by our prexisting memory safety, thanks to Rust
+    - this helps somewhat but the benefit is reduced by our preexisting memory safety, thanks to Rust
     - not meaningful without other isolation (need to restrict `zebrad` from accessing viewing keys on disk, etc)
     - could use [cap-std](https://blog.sunfishcode.online/introducing-cap-std/)
       to restrict filesystem and network access for zebra-client.